-Fifty-nine years ago, President Lyndon B. Johnson declared his "war on poverty" from Tom

-Fletcher's porch in neighboring Martin County, Kentucky.
-While much attention has been paid to the economic and educational problems of Appalachian Kentucky, the problems persist in places like our community.
-If President Johnson were alive today, and if he were to once again declare a "war on poverty," he could still do so-some 59 years later-from a front porch here in Perry County.
-Perry County puts a face on small town and rural poverty and emphasizes the dire need for increased services to students in Appalachia.
+Fifty-nine years ago, President Lyndon B. Johnson declared his "war on poverty" from Tom to the economic and educational problems of Appalachian Kentucky, the problems persist in rural places like our community.
+If President Johnson were alive today, and if he were to once again declare a "war on poverty," he could still do so-some 59 years later-from a front porch here in Breathitt and Knott counties.
+Our community puts a face on rural poverty and emphasizes the dire need for increased services to students in rural Appalachia.
 Poverty levels are high; educational attainment and income are low, all exacerbated by the rural nature of the area.
 Economic and educational problems are deeply embedded.